coq-community/comp-dec-modal/README.md

 [doi-shield]: https://zenodo.org/badge/DOI/10.22028/D291-26649.svg
 [doi-link]: https://doi.org/10.22028/D291-26649

-Machine-checked constructive proofs of soundness and completeness for Hilbert axiomatizations and sequent calculi for the logics K, K*, CTL, as well as the axiomatizations of PDL, with and without converse.
+This project presents machine-checked constructive proofs of soundness, completeness, decidability, and the small-model property for the logics K, K*, CTL, and PDL (with and without converse).

+For all considered logics, we prove soundness and completeness of their respective Hilbert-style axiomatization.
+For K, K*, and CTL, we also prove soundness and completeness for Gentzen systems (i.e., sequent calculi).

+For each logic, the central construction is a pruning-based algorithm computing for a given formula either a satisfying model of bounded size or a proof of its negation.
+The completeness and decidability results then follow with soundness from the existence of said algorithm.

 ## Meta